Notetaking with the computer medium: motivation for markup; hyperlinking sources; organizing and sharing

 The Xserver seems to track only five pointer buttons, so only the first five bits are used of the second 8-bit byte.
 That means when there are five buttons on a motionbox and all are pressed (and held), and with no modifier buttons pressed, then the Xserver would return the number known in binary as: 00011111 00000000.

-One way to programmatically determine (thereby without thinking about it) which button is pressed, if any, from such a number is with Common Lisp logic functions (CLHS 12.2 The Numbers Dictionary).
+One way to programmatically determine from the bits of such a number which button is pressed is with Common Lisp logic functions (CLHS 12.2 The Numbers Dictionary).
 For example,

 logand can compare each bit from two numbers and return a new number.
 Only the bits for the positions that are 1 in both numbers will be 1 in the new number, otherwise a bit will be zero.
 Order of the numbers for